sandeepnegi1996/interview-prep/vim/LinuxPrep.md

 	waits for further requests.
 	* example:- sshd is the daemon which listens for the ssh connection httpd which is listens for http connection

+### Q.11) How to search using grep ?
+	* below instead of filename we can also put folder name
+	* grep "searchString" fileName
+	* grp -i "searchString" filename   //this will ignore the case
+	* grep -r "searchSomeText" filename  //this will search the file all the subDirectories
+	* grep -c "linux" filename.txt

+### Q.12) How Pipes works:-
+	* pipes takes the output from one file to input of the next comma	nd.
+	* Ex: ls -l | more
+	* we can add as many commands we want to add
+	* cat linuxPrep.md | head -7 | tail -10
+		* above command will print from line 7 to 10